About

 Here’s a few pictures of me over the years:

-The first picture of me with my mom on day 1.
+The first picture of me with my mom on day 1 at the old Freeman’s Hospital in Joplin, MO.

 Fishing at Stockton Lake, Missouri.

-A Saturn V at the Alabama Space and Rocket Center.
+A Saturn V at the Alabama Space & Rocket Center.

 My first computer: an Apple IIe.

-Working as a cave guide on summer break during college.
+Working as a cave guide during summer break in college.

 At Notre-Dame de Paris in 1993.